danangan/k8s-obstack/README.md

 - Kubernetes cluster metrics
 - Host (node) metrics
 - A Grafana UI to query and explore metrics, logs and traces
+- Persistent volume for the backends
+- Ingress setup to expose Grafana UI

 ## Architecture